Blog Media Careers International Patients Eye Test

 Intumescent Cataract treatment:

-One among the effective treatments for Intumescent cataract is surgery, i.e. removal of the lens often called as lens extraction or cataract removal.
+One of the effective Intumescent Cataract treatment options for surgery, i.e. removal of the lens often called as lens extraction or cataract removal.
 The procedure of treatment was formerly intracapsular extraction, with total removal of the lens that is within its capsule.
 The inner portion of the lens that was damaged/ruptured that caused the blurred vision can be removed by emulsification and aspiration.
 More recently the removed cataract has been carefully replaced with a plastic intraocular lens.
 In this method the inner parts of the lens are all that is removed; the capsule is retained and the intraocular lens is placed inside it.

 consult